ech08ravo/2019C/Meeting Minutes/Meeting-30.04.md

 2. Quang will propose two use cases, one for the Personalisation engine and the other one, for the Learning analytics platform.
 3. All of us will give feedback about point 2.
 4. For use-case 1 (Personalisation engine)
-    - Madeleine will propose an interactions diagram
+    - Madeline will propose an interactions diagram
     - Dominic will propose a component diagram
 5. For use-case 2 (Learning analytics platform)
      - Agustina will propose an interactions diagram